maurolepore/maurolepore.github.io/README.md

 --

 Surfing is harder than science and software development.
 I grew up in Buenos Aires, far from the ocean.
 To chase waves, I first become a lifeguard.
 I then surfed every summer for 12 years, but my surfing was still poor.
 So I studied biology and then did a PhD in marine ecology in Australia.
 There, I surfed every week for over 4 years; my surfing improved but not much.
-Next I did a postdoc in Panama and catched a some more waves.
+Next, I did a postdoc in Panama and catched a some more waves.
 Because my progress is slower surfing than developing software, I now write R programs for [CTFS-ForestGEO](http://www.forestgeo.si.edu/).
 So this is me, a guy from a busy city who became an ecologist and software developer because surfing is too hard.

 Featured
 ========